 |Tournament||World Cup 2018|

-The GMP Architekten concept sees double-tiered stands covered with large, 80-meter high dome.
+The GMP Architekten concept sees double-tiered stands covered with large, 60-meter high dome (initially planned to reach 80m).
 Covered with translucent panels the stadium should resemble a gemstone.

 Audience should see skyboxes on both sides of the pitch, on two floors.
 Altogether this gives 1,200 luxurious seats, almost double the FIFA expectations.

 New stadium: Samara Arena

 The spaceship stadium was the single last one to 'land' and open its doors to Russian spectators ahead of the 2018 World Cup.
 It's not really finished yet, but operational and ready for the international tournament.

 Russia 2018: Green light, all stadiums ready!